 How to account for property

 This article outlines how you account for property, and was written specifically for students in Hong Kong.
-However, the article is relevant to all Paper F7 and P2 students and those studying for the DipIFR.
+However, the article is relevant to all Financial Reporting and Corporate Reporting students and those studying for the DipIFR.

 IFRS 3, Business Combinations

-This article explains the relevance of IFRS 3 to Paper F7 candidates.
+This article explains the relevance of IFRS 3 to Financial Reporting candidates.

 IFRS for SMEs (relevant to INT, SGP, MYS, HK)

 The new International Financial Reporting Standard for small to medium-sized entities.